saifulislam88/ansible/README.md

-After installing Ansible, you can manage remote nodes using the default configuration provided in /etc/ansible, as well as create custom configurations in other locations such as a user's home directory.\
+After installing Ansible, you can manage remote nodes using the default configuration provided in /etc/ansible, as well as create custom configurations in other locations such as a user's home directory.
 By default, `Ansible` is configured to use the `/etc/ansible` directory for its configuration, `inventory`, and `playbook files`.
 When running `Ansible` as the **`root`** user, `Ansible` will look for the following default files:

-1. Default Configuration in /etc/ansible
+🟢 Default Configuration in /etc/ansible

 - **Ansible Configuration File:** `/etc/ansible/ansible.cfg`